dyozie/pivotal-hd-docs/content/introduction/pivotalhd-component.md

 * HAWQ - A massively parallel SQL query engine

-* DataLoader - A massively parallel SQL query engine
+* DataLoader -  Pivotal's data ingestion management tool for HDFS

 * Sqoop - A tool for importing data from Database to HDFS and vice versa

-* Flume - A scalable data system for importing data importing to Hadoop
+* Flume - A scalable data system for importing data to Hadoop